Taking obesity and metabolic health further, together.

 Adjustable gastric banding is the least invasive bariatric procedure and is more commonly performed in older patients or those with lower severity obesity.3 The procedure is generally carried out using laparoscopic techniques and is unique as a bariatric procedure in that it can be easily reversed.
 In this procedure, a band is placed around the upper part of the stomach and connected to an access port positioned just beneath the skin.
 By adding or removing saline solution via the port, the band can be inflated or deflated to decrease or increase, respectively, the rate at which food passes into the rest of the stomach.
 Decreasing the rate of passage results in a faster onset of satiety and reduced caloric intake, and changes in gut hormones also result in improved outcomes.2

-Randomized controlled trials suggest compared to routine care, titrating anesthetic depth during TIVA using processed electroencephalography (pEEG) can reduce the amount of IV anesthesia used.9 The BIS™ monitoring system offers meaningful information you need to individualize and optimize anesthetic dosage — for the best possible outcome.10View more information
+Randomized controlled trials suggest compared to routine care, titrating anesthetic depth during TIVA using processed electroencephalography (pEEG) can reduce the amount of IV anesthesia used.9 The BIS™ monitoring system offers meaningful information you need to individualize and optimize anesthetic dosage — for the best possible outcome.10View more procedural support

 The next generation McGRATH™ MAC video laryngoscope is an enhanced, more robust device, designed to be durable and used throughout the day.
 Add McGRATH™ to your ASC to make your first attempt your best.View more information